ProvableHQ/welcome/documentation/leo/getting_started/03_syntax.md

 function main(public a: u32, b: u32) -> u32 {
 ```

-Inside the `main` function is a single return statement that returns the function input `a`.
+Inside the `main` function is a single return statement that returns the variable `c`.
 ```leo
     return c;
 ```